A-Ahmed100216/OOP_scrabble_task/README.md

-# Task - Scrabble Word Calculator
+# Exercise - Scrabble Word Calculator

 ### Summary
 In Scrabble, different letters have different values dependant on how hard it is to incorporate the letter into a word.
 Create a simple calculator which can calculate the score of a word.